ShinoMythmaker/Aetherblend/README.md

 - Some NPCs may not generate rigs correctly
 - Monster rig generation is not yet supported

 <b>It is recommended you disable Customise+ when exporting your character.
-Instead, export with Reference Pose & Scale enabled and apply your C+ edits using Aetherblend's built in functions.</b>
+Instead, export with Reference Pose & Scale enabled and apply your C+ edits using Aetherblend's built in functions.
+Make sure Apply Pose Track (enabled by default) is checked on import to Blender.</b>

 &nbsp;